-My 5-Step System to Learn More from Reading
+My 5-Step System to Master What I Read

-To get the full value from what you read, you need to be able to stop reading and consider concepts and ideas as you come across them.
+To fully understand the topics you read about, you need to be able to stop reading and consider the concepts and ideas as you come across them.

 Don’t listen to audiobooks on Audible or Blinkist.

-Read using a visual formats such as Kindle or paperback.
+Read books using visual formats such as Kindle or paperback.